InnovativeInventor/InnovativeInventor/README.md

 ### 🗄️ Archive Team
 I also have spent some time helping out [Archive Team](https://www.archiveteam.org/) by writing software that smartly queues some archiving jobs onto ~100 servers through an IRC interface.

-- **[queuebot](https://github.com/InnovativeInventor/queuebot):** A smart autoscaling queueing service for archivebot for eventual upload to the Internet Archive's Wayback Machine (WBM).
+- **[queuebot](https://github.com/InnovativeInventor/queuebot):** An autoscaling queueing service for archivebot for eventual upload to the Internet Archive's Wayback Machine (WBM).
 Currently focusing on automatic archival of missing political and governmental twitter accounts.
 Was live on efnet/#archivebot.
 Messy code!

 - **[archivist](https://github.com/InnovativeInventor/archivist):**  Archiving politically and culturally important social media with archiveteam and archivebot (on IRC) to IA's WBM.
 Was live on efnet/#archivebot.
 Messy code!